 To further enrich the education offered at HARID, students are encouraged to attend a variety of cultural events each year.
 Tickets and transportation are provided to performances by local and visiting dance companies, symphony orchestras, theater groups, and opera companies.

-HARID retains the services of an on-call nurse and provides access to a wide variety of local medical professionals as needed or upon request.
+HARID retains the services of an on-call nurse and provides access to a wide variety of local medical professionals, as needed or upon request.

 Weekly injury assessments are provided on campus by John G. Mahoney, MSPT.